foxlet/macOS-Simple-KVM/windows-install.md

 ![image](https://user-images.githubusercontent.com/95918679/152704984-213b067b-1a8e-45cf-ad23-330391c31583.png)
 Then keep clicking exit, and save the configuration

-Once when you see the nano windows pop up, use the arrow keys to navigate to the bottom and paste this command
+Once when you see the nano window pop up (it looks like a window with a lot of text), use the arrow keys to navigate to the bottom and paste this command
 ```
 export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2; exit;}'):0.0
 ```